 37 Mutley Plain

-CAMRA Member Discount 10%/pint and 10%/half off both real ale and cider is available here.
+CAMRA Members discount of 10%/pint and 5%/half pint of real ale or real cider is available here.

 - Gog & Magog

 The Gog became a JDW pub in 2002 and, being in the popular tourist area of the Barbican, can get very busy in the evenings and at weekends.
 It is set back from Southside Street with a fair-sized area for smokers and Al Fresco drinkers and diners.
 Inside, there is one long naturally-lit bar area created from the high-glassed ceiling.
 One corner of the bar displays a map with local breweries, real ale and CAMRA information.
 The usual selection of JDW regular ales are supplemented with ales from local and national breweries.
 A quiz night is held every Monday evenings.
 CAMRA Member Vouchers may be redeemable here – don't forget your membership card.

 This newly refurbished pub is set out on its own in an area bereft of other establishments.
 Two changing ales from Dartmoor Brewery are usually available, as well as the House Beer, Drake's Golden Ale.
 It is now light and airy in both the bar and the lounge.
 It has a good locals bar, where sporting events are shown on several large screen TVs.
 The lounge is much quieter with a separate dining area.
 Good value food is served daily.
 CAMRA Member Discount 10%/pint and 10%/half off real ale is available here.

 5 St Andrew Street